Authentication

 }

-- On create — the tenant tag is automatically injected before the resource is written to HealthLake
+- On create: the tenant tag is automatically injected

-_tag filter is automatically applied; you only see resources belonging to your organization
+_tag filter is automatically applied — you can only see your own data

-- On read, update, and delete — ownership is verified before the operation proceeds
+- On read/update/delete: ownership is verified before the operation proceeds

 There is no way to access another tenant’s data through the API.

-Requests are routed to different AWS HealthLake datastores based on your key type and plan:
+Requests are routed to different datastores based on your key and plan:

 |---|